sevenautumns/niketsu/book/src/usage.md

 Persistent = true
 ```

-Make sure to use the correct upper- and lowercase letters for the arguments and follow the structure of the default toml file.
+Make sure to use the correct upper- and lowercase letters for the arguments and follow the structure of the default TOML file.
 Conveniently, just copy the file from the repository and change the arguments as you see fit.

-If arguments are not defined, incorrectly spelled or, for example as hash tag is prepended, the arguments are ignored and default values will be used instead.
+If arguments are not defined, incorrectly spelled or, for example as hashtag is prepended, the arguments are ignored, and default values will be used instead.

-Under the tag `[General]` all of the server arguments (see [above](./usage.md#arguments)) may be defined.
+Under the tag `[General]` all the server arguments (see [above](./usage.md#arguments)) may be defined.

 In addition, the tag `[Rooms]` may be added with additional pre-defined rooms.
 Rooms can be created with additional tags starting with `Rooms.` followed by their name, e.g. `[Rooms.General]` will create a room called `General` on the server.
 At the moment, rooms only use one additional setting `Persistent` which is either `true` or `false` (default) which determines if rooms will persist on the server even if they are no longer used.
 This behaviour might change in the future.